Hughie Fury: Early life

 Hughie Lewis Fury was born on 18 September 1994 in Stockport, Greater Manchester, England, to a family of Irish Traveller heritage.
 He is the first cousin of Tyson Fury, both of whom have stated that they are aiming to become "the new Klitschkos" and dominate the heavyweight division.
 He is also the cousin of heavyweight boxer Nathan Gorman, as well as light heavyweight boxer and former Love Island contestant Tommy Fury.
 He is trained by his father, Peter Fury.
 Peter was jailed twice during Hughie's childhood and ran a drug empire from behind bars.

 Amateur career

-In 2012, Fury represented England at the Youth World Amateur Boxing Championships in Yerevan.
-Fury won a gold medal at super-heavyweight and became the first British fighter to win one at that weight class in that event.
+In 2012, Hughle Fury represented England at the Youth World Amateur Boxing Championships in Yerevan.
+Hughie Fury won a gold medal at super-heavyweight and became the first British fighter to win one at that weight class in that event.